safe-ride-AI/unsafe-passenger-detection/functionalReq.md

 # Functional Requirements

+## FR1 — Real-Time Camera Feed Acquisition
+The system shall capture and stream **real-time video feeds** from fixed surveillance cameras for continuous monitoring of vehicles.

+---

-## FR1 — Overcrowded Vehicle Detection
+## FR2 — Overcrowded Vehicle Detection
-The system shall detect **overcrowded public transport vehicles** (e.g., buses, Suzuki pickups, chingchis) using real-time CCTV camera feeds.
+The system shall detect **overcrowded public transport vehicles** using real-time CCTV camera feeds.

+---

+## FR3 — Person Detection and Counting
+The system shall:
+- Detect **all persons** outside of the vehicle (e.g., standing passengers on sides, roof passengers).
+- **Count the total number of detected persons** for vehicle.

+---

+## FR5 — Vehicle Type Detection (Triggered After Overcrowding)
+For vehicles marked as overcrowded, the system shall determine the **type of vehicle**, such as:
+- Bus
+- Suzuki pickup
+- Chingchi

+---

+## FR6 — Number Plate Detection and Recognition
+After identifying the overcrowded vehicle and its type, the system shall:
+- Detect the **vehicle’s number plate region**.
+- Extract the **vehicle registration number**.

+---

-## FR2 — Violation Data Capture
+## FR7 — Violation Data Capture
-The system shall capture and send the following parameters for each detected violation to the admin dashboard:
+For each detected overcrowding violation, the system shall capture:
-- Snapshot of the violation
+- Snapshot of the overcrowded vehicle
 - Timestamp of detection
-- GPS location (or camera location)
-- Detected vehicle’s number plate (if visible)

-## FR3 - Voilation Data Storage
-The system shall store all detected overcrowded vehicle violation data in a persistent database, including:
-- Snapshot of the violation
-- Timestamp of detection
 - GPS or camera location
+- Total person count
+- Vehicle type
 - Vehicle number plate (if visible)

+---

+## FR8 — Violation Data Transmission
+The system shall securely **transmit all violation data** to the central **admin dashboard**.

+---

-## FR4 — Violation Management
+## FR9 — Violation Data Storage
-The admin shall be able to **view** all overcrowded vehicle violations on the dashboard.
+The system shall store all detected violations in a **persistent database**, including all associated metadata (snapshot, timestamp, person count, location, vehicle type and number plate).

+---

+## FR10 — Admin Dashboard
+The system shall provide an admin dashboard that allows authorized personnel to:
+- View all recorded violations
+- Display snapshots, timestamps, person counts, vehicle type, and location

+---

-## FR5 - Search Voilation
+## FR11 — Search Functionality
-The admin shall be able to **Search** all overcrowded vechicle voilations on the dashboard.
+The admin shall be able to **search violations** based on:
+- Vehicle number plate

+---

-## FR6 — Violation Filtering
+## FR12 — Filter Functionality
-The admin shall be able to **filter** recorded violations by:
+The admin shall be able to **filter violations** based on:
+- Location
 - Date/time range
-- Location
-- Vehicle Number Plate
+- Vehicle type

+---

+## FR13 — View Violation Details
+The admin shall be able to **view detailed information** of a specific violation, including all metadata and snapshot.

+---

-## FR7 — Violation Deletion
+## FR14 — Delete Violation Records
-The admin shall be able to **delete** specific overcrowded vehicle violation records from the dashboard.
+The admin shall be able to **delete** violation records from the database via the dashboard.

+---

+## FR16 — User Authentication
+The system shall require **login credentials** for admin access to the dashboard.